Super Bowl Fast Facts

-(CNN)Here's some background information about the Super Bowl, the championship game of the National Football League.
+(CNN)Here's a look at the Super Bowl, the championship game of the National Football League.

+February 4, 2018 - The Super Bowl is scheduled to take place between the Philadelphia Eagles and the New England Patriots at the US Bank Stadium in Minneapolis, Minnesota.

-February 5, 2017 - The New England Patriots will face the Atlanta Falcons in Super Bowl LI (51) at NRG Stadium in Houston.
+February 5, 2017 - The New England Patriots defeat the Atlanta Falcons, 34-28, in Super Bowl LI (51) at NRG Stadium in Houston.
+It is the first Super Bowl to ever go into overtime and the biggest comeback in Super Bowl history.
+Tom Brady is named MVP for the fourth time, the most of all time.

-February 7, 2016 - Super Bowl 50 is played at Levi's Stadium in Santa Clara, California.
-The Denver Broncos defeat the Carolina Panthers 24-10.
-Broncos linebacker Von Miller is named the MVP.

 Entertainment:

+2018 - Justin Timberlake is scheduled to perform during the Super Bowl halftime show, reigniting criticism regarding his previous Super Bowl performance in 2004 with Janet Jackson.

-2017 - Lady Gaga is expected to perform during the Super Bowl halftime show.
-Luke Bryan will sing the national anthem.
+2018 - Justin Timberlake is scheduled to perform during the Super Bowl halftime show, reigniting criticism regarding his previous Super Bowl performance in 2004 with Janet Jackson.

-2017 - Lady Gaga is expected to perform during the Super Bowl halftime show.
-Luke Bryan will sing the national anthem.
+2017 - Lady Gaga performs during the Super Bowl halftime show.
+Luke Bryan sings the national anthem.

 Super Bowl Commercials: